harens/depythel/docs/source/analysis.rst

 require a higher level of expertise in the area, and so for more novice users, a pre-configured command line tool will also be provided.
 This can then be easily integrated into existing workflows.

+As a project member of `MacPorts <https://www.macports.org/>`_, a package manager for macOS founded by a number of Apple employees in 2002, I thought that I would ask some other members what their thoughts were on the potential of this tool.
+This is since they would have experience dealing with dependency conflicts, and I wanted to know whether they thought depythel would be a useful aide.

+One of them noted its similarities to the foundations of a package manager.
+They liked the idea of being able to visualise the dependencies, which is something they thought was quite novel.

+Another person emphasised the need for thorough documentation of the API.
+They said that it would be useful if the API could be provided separately to the CLT, so that developers don't have to download both if they only require the API.

 Research methodology
 -----------------------------------------------------------------------------------------------------------------------

 The idea to choose a dependency conflict management project came from my experience in package managers.
-As a project member at `MacPorts <https://www.macports.org/>`_, one of the issues we face is how to deal with things such as circular dependencies.
+At MacPorts, one of the issues we face is how to deal with things such as circular dependencies.
 A language-agnostic tool to check for this would therefore be very beneficial.
 As a result, part of my research comes from real world experience with trying to deal with this problem on a platform with thousands of users.